shopware/admin-api-reference/docs/guides/quick-start/05-order-management.md

 ```

 <!-- theme: info -->
-> A *canceled* order cannot change to an *in-progress* state unless it is reopened again.
+> A *cancelled* order cannot change to an *in-progress* state unless it is reopened again.
 For more details see [order state management](https://developer.shopware.com/docs/concepts/commerce/checkout-concept/orders#state-management)

 ### Order delivery